codacy-badger/traco.nodejs.webapi/README.md

 ## Finished

+ - [x] Creates the JSDoc for new DBClasses
+ - [x] Create new DBClass-Files for all DB-Tables
  - [x] Rebuild of the `leer.tar.xz` Database file
  - [x] `module/logger.js` need a function to automaticly create the logging folder if it doesen't exists.
  - [x] Add `delete()` to the `jsonSQL.js`